ping/newsrack/recipes_custom/README.txt

-Place your custom recipes (*.recipe.py) source files in this folder
+Place your custom recipes (*.recipe.py or *.recipe) source files in this folder